We offer a broad range of resources and services to support your teaching, research and scholarship.

 Services to support your research and scholarship

-We can help you with the information and tools necessary to develop a sound data management strategy.
+Contact Publishing & Author Support for help with developing a sound data management strategy.
 We can also help with finding, collecting, analyzing, visualizing and preserving data.
-Contact us to learn more.

-We provide support to help researchers meet funding requirements, and prepare and deposit research outputs for preservation and sharing in an appropriate selected repository or a U of G repository.
-Contact us
+Contact Publishing & Author Support for help with meeting funding requirements, and preparing and depositing research outputs for preservation and sharing in an appropriate repository or a U of G repository.

-We can help you keep your rights as authors and help you sort out the world of copyright, intellectual property, and author addenda.
-We can give you the inside track on publishing in traditional journals, open access publishing, and other publishing formats (social media, podcasts, etc.) Contact us
+Contact Publishing & Author Support for help to keep your rights as an author and sort out the world of copyright, intellectual property, and author addenda.
+We can give you the inside track on publishing in traditional journals, open access publishing, and other publishing formats (social media, podcasts, etc.).

-The Faculty Writing Retreat is offered each summer.
+The Faculty Writing Retreat is offered each spring.
 This week-long retreat is designed for faculty and staff working on scholarly writing projects such as books, book chapters, and journal articles.